moabe84/solvation_free_energy/README.md

 **Step 2:**

 Using the [RDKit package](https://www.rdkit.org/) and "structure_preparation_RDKit.ipynb" script, the structures are prepared for the DFT calculations.
-The molecules are first converted to SMILES (smiles.smi file) and then to XYZ coordinates (XYZ_file folder).
+The molecules are first converted to SMILES (smiles.smi file) and then to XYZ coordinates.

 **Step 3:**